julianpoemp/ngx-jodit/README.md

+**!!
+YOU ARE ON THE v3 BRANCH.
+THIS BRANCH WILL BE DELETED SOON.
+GO TO [README ON MAIN BRANCH](https://github.com/julianpoemp/ngx-jodit). !!**

 # Mono-repository for ngx-jodit & ngx-jodit-pro

 If you want to use Jodit (free) you need to install ngx-jodit and for Jodit (Pro/Multi/OEM) you need to install ngx-jodit-pro.
 See the compatibility tables below for more information.